 The thing is, we can’t throw the baby out with the bathwater.
 In fact, cod liver oil absolutely is beneficial.
 There is a large body of evidence, both recent and historical, showing this.

 There is first, Dr. Price’s work.
-He shows that a small dose, 1 – 1.5 tsp. per day of equal parts cod liver oil and butter oil, are very beneficial to health.
+He shows a small dose, 1 – 1.5 tsp. per day of equal parts cod liver oil and butter oil, are very beneficial to health.
 He does caution against overdoses (the vitamin levels required from these natural foods is far less than WAPF claims).

 There is also quite a lot of recent research.
 This study shows that cod liver oil is anti-inflammatory.
 This one shows it helps prevent upper respiratory infections.
 Basically, it contains good levels of vitamins A and D, omega-3 fatty acids, and co-factors not yet discovered that make it more effective and beneficial than vitamin D supplements alone (which some health professionals now think may be dangerous, at least in excess).